Riya10031/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

    ![Create storage by clicking confirm.](./images/data-brick-gt-lab1-ex1-g24.png)

-1. In the **Explore products** notebook, in the empty code cell, paste the code you copied; which should look similar to this:
+1. In the **Explore products** notebook, in the empty code cell, paste the code you copied, which should look similar to this:

     ```python
     df1 = spark.read.format("csv").option("header", "true").load("dbfs:/FileStore/shared_uploads/<inject key="AzureAdUserEmail" enableCopy="false"/>/products.csv")